-5.5 Transfer To Another Procurement Entity
+5.5 Transfer to another Procurement Entity

-In some cases, an asset may have no use for one Entity but may be of value to another Entity.
+In some cases, an Entity may have no use for an asset but may be of value to another Entity.
 In such case, the asset may, with the agreement of both Entities be transferred.
 Such transfer may be at no cost to either Entity or entail a fee or price negotiated by the two Entities concerned.